bmittenzwey/CoreGridFSP/CoreGridFSP/readme.md

 ```

-Use the SelectedSort parameters to build out the EF `OrderBy` if you need custom sorting.
+Or use the SelectedSort parameters to build out the EF `OrderBy` if you need custom sorting.
 ```csharp

             switch(gridOptions.SelectedSort == null?"":gridOptions.SelectedSortName.ToUpper())